Robinyo/serendipity/CONTRIBUTING.md

 - Backend: follow the conventions already present in the Spring Boot modules (formatting, naming, layered structure).
 - Frontend: follow the conventions in the Angular workspace (standalone components, lazy loading, library boundaries).
-- Documentation: write in Markdown, prefer clarity over length, and keep the Docusaurus site buildable.
+- Documentation: write in Markdown, prefer clarity to length, and keep the Docusaurus site buildable.

 ## Areas we would welcome help with